 However, the terms can vary in different industries.
 Some fields see white label as plain packaging and private label as branded products, even though the actual products inside are the same.
 On Nutrada we follow this principle.

 The first step to starting a private label food business is to find a gap in the market.
 This might mean looking for products like high-quality oils, snacks that are free from common allergens, or eco-friendly packaging.
+Other niche options include superfoods, ancient grains, supplements, and freeze-dried products.
 Having a clear niche can help your brand stand out and attract a specific group of customers.
 We suggest to use tools like Google Trends, Keyword Planner and other online tools to discover trends and new ideas.

 Choosing the right private label manufacturer is important.
 Look for companies that are specialized in your product type and provide customization options.
 A good partnership leads to consistent quality and smooth operations.
 You can use Nutrada to find reliable private label suppliers.